selfdriven-foundation/selfdriven-network/docs/pages/attachment-interface.md

 ### Create a Personal Access Token (PAT) in GitHub

-Fine-grained tokens are the better option since you can lock them to specific repos and minimal permissions.

 - Go to github.com → Settings → Developer settings → Personal access tokens → Fine-grained tokens (or classic tokens)
 - Click Generate new token
 - Give it a name like entityos-github